hypertrace/hypertrace/README.md

 the sample app will run at http://localhost:8081.
 You should request the URL a few times to generate some sample trace requests!

-## Deploying with Kubernetes
+## Deploy in production with Kubernetes

+We support helm charts to simplify deploying Hypertrace in Kubernetes environment, maybe on your on-premise server or cloud instance!

-Please refer to the [deployments](https://docs.hypertrace.org/deployments/) section in our documentation which lists the steps to deploy Hypertrace on different Kubernetes flavors across different operating systems and cloud providers.
-You can find the Helm Charts and installation scripts with more details [here](/kubernetes).
+Please refer to the [deployments section](https://docs.hypertrace.org/deployments/) in our documentation which lists the steps to deploy Hypertrace on different Kubernetes flavors across different operating systems and cloud providers.
+You can find the Helm Charts and installation scripts with more details [here](https://github.com/hypertrace/hypertrace/tree/main/kubernetes).

+`Note:` We have created `hypertrace-ingester` and `hypertrace-service` to simplify local deployment and quick-start with Hypertrace.
+As of now, we don't support them for production because of some limitations and some unreliabiliy with scaling.
+So, we will encourage you to deploy individual components for staging as well as production deployments.

 ## Community